 #

-If at the middle of rebase you found things are not going your way you can always exit the rebase mode and try again.
+Please note that while in the terminal mode, in case at the middle of rebase you found things are not going your way you can always exit the rebase mode and try again.

 git rebase --abort